delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 + A program group may be created in the start menu (optional).

 + A %ProgramData%\DelphiDabbler\CodeSnip.4 folder is created.
 A configuration file is stored in the folder.
-Once the database is downloaded, it will be stored in a "Database" sub-folder (see below).
+If the online database is downloaded, it will be stored in a "Database" sub-folder (see below).

-+ A %AppData%\DelphiDabbler\CodeSnip.4 folder is also created.
++ An %AppData%\DelphiDabbler\CodeSnip.4 folder is also created.
 This is used to hold a file that stores per-user configuration data.
 A "UserDatabase" sub- folder is used to store any user defined snippets.
-This happens only for the user installing the program.
-Other users will have different default folders and config files created when they first run CodeSnip.
+These folders are created when CodeSnip is first run.

 If you are updating to CodeSnip 4 from version 3 or earlier, CodeSnip will give you the option of bringing forward your old settings and / or user defined database.
 This happens the first time v4 is run for each user.
-Unlike with earlier versions the installer does not do this.

 Uninstallation
 ================================================================================

-CodeSnip can be uninstalled via "Add/Remove Programs" (a.k.a "Programs and Features") from the Windows Control Panel or by choosing "Uninstall DelphiDabbler CodeSnip" from the program's start menu group.
+CodeSnip can be uninstalled via "Programs and Features" (a.k.a.
+"Add/Remove Programs") from the Windows Control Panel or by choosing "Uninstall DelphiDabbler CodeSnip" from the program's start menu group.

 Administrator privileges will be required to uninstall CodeSnip.
 Windows Vista and Windows 7 with UAC prompts enabled will prompt for an admin password if necessary.

-The uninstall program will delete the main database but will leave the user defined database intact.
+The uninstall program will delete any local copy of the online Code Snippets database but will leave any user defined database and configuration data intact.
+To remove user defined databases and configuration data, delete the
+%AppData%\DelphiDabbler\CodeSnip.4 directory and all its contents for each user who ran CodeSnip.

-Downloading the Database
+Downloading & Updating the Code Snippets Database
 ================================================================================

-The online DelphiDabblet Code Snippets database is not installed with the program.
-However, an older installation may be present.
-Setup will try to use any older installation's database if possible.
-When setup completes it checks for a database and puts up a message if none is present.
+The online DelphiDabbler Code Snippets database is not installed with the program.
+However, if an older installation is present setup will give the option to carry it forward if possible.
+When setup completes it checks for the presence of the database and puts up a message if it is not present.

-When CodeSnip is first run it detects if there is no database and displays message to that effect in its main window.
-A link is displayed that can be used to download the database from the DelphiDabbler website.
-Once this is done the required files are stored in the %ProgramData%\DelphiDabbler\CodeSnip.4\Database folder.
+CodeSnip's start-up screen shows details of any installed databases.
+If there is no copy of the online database a link is displayed that enables the database to be installed.

+From time to time you should check for updates to the online code snippets database.
+This is done by selecting the program's "Database | Update From Web" menu option.

+You can get to know about updates by subscribing to the CodeSnip RSS feed (see below).

+Updates will apply to all users of the computer.

 Configuring CodeSnip to Work With Your Compilers
 ================================================================================

-A feature of CodeSnip is the ability to test compile snippets in its main database with any installed Windows 32 version of Delphi and FreePascal.
+A feature of CodeSnip is its ability to test compile snippets with any installed Windows 32 version of Delphi and FreePascal.
 User defined snippets can also be test compiled providing some simple rules are followed.

 When CodeSnip is first installed it knows nothing about the available compilers and so test compilations cannot be performed.
 You must tell CodeSnip about the